Rainier-Digital-Solutions/rds-2.0/content/blogs/how-slow-websites-are-losing-you-customers-and-rankings.md

 ## Performance Optimization

 Custom websites provide unparalleled performance optimization.
 Every aspect, from code to images, is scrutinized and optimized to provide a seamless user experience.
 The result?
 Faster load times, lower bounce rates, and improved search engine rankings.
 How are custom websites doing this?
-Unlike WordPress, Wix, SquareSpace, or GoDaddy templated sites, modern web development frameworks like [Next.js](https://nextjs.org) automatically optimize your website for performance across all dimensions.
+Unlike WordPress, Wix, SquareSpace, or GoDaddy templated sites, modern web development frameworks like <a href="https://nextjs.org" target="_blank" rel="noopener noreferrer follow" class="font-bold underline decoration-primary">Next.js</a> automatically optimize your website for performance across all dimensions.
 For example, Next.js comes with built in font optimization, image optimization, link optimization, and various SEO features that allow your website to get found.

 ## Future-Proofing Your Business

 Investing in a custom website is not just about immediate gains; it's a long-term strategy.
 As technology evolves, your website needs to adapt.
 Custom websites are more flexible, allowing for easy updates and scalability.
 This means your site can evolve with your business and stay competitive.
-Case in point, Walmart found that for every one-second improvement in page load time, conversions increased by 2%[^4^].
+Case in point, <a href="https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates/" rel="noopener noreferrer follow" class="font-bold underline decoration-primary">Walmart found that for every one-second improvement in page load time, conversions increased by 2%.</a>

 ## Takeaway